cognicept-admin/error_resolution_diagnoser_ros2/README.md

 TBD for Windows.
 If there is an immediate need for this, please create an issue!

 ## Running tests
-Optionally, you can run the unit and integration tests natively or using Docker, based on the installation method you chose in the previous section.
+Optionally, you can run the unit and integration tests natively.
+For Windows, Docker support for running tests does not exist yet.

-**NOTE: Before running tests, makes sure the `error_classification_server` is running either natively or using Docker.
+**NOTE: Before running tests, makes sure the `error_classification_server` is running natively.
 Take a look at the relevant documentation [here][9].
 Failure to have the API server will result in some failed tests that require connection to ECS.**

 ### Native